2012–13 Bundesliga

 The 2012–13 Bundesliga was the 50th season of the Bundesliga, Germany's premier football league.
-The season began on 24 August 2012 with the season opening match at Westfalenstadion involving defending champions Borussia Dortmund and SV Werder Bremen and ended with the last games on 18 May 2013, with a winter break between the weekends around 15 December 2012 and 19 January 2013.
+The season began on 24 August 2012, with two-time defending champions Borussia Dortmund hosting the season’s opening match against SV Werder Bremen at Westfalenstadion and ended with the last games on 18 May 2013, with a winter break between the weekends around 15 December 2012 and 19 January 2013.
 Bayern Munich managed to secure the championship of the 2012–13 season after only 28 match days, beating their previous record by two matches.

 The league comprises eighteen teams: The best fifteen teams of the 2011–12 season, the best two teams from the 2011–12 2.
 Bundesliga and the winners of the relegation play-off between the 16th-placed Bundesliga team and the third-placed 2.
 Bundesliga team.